leroidubuffet/timeApp/README.md

 - `icon-192.png` and `icon-512.png`: These are the icons for the app, used in various places like the home screen, task switcher, splash screen, etc. They are referenced in the manifest file.

 - `sounds`: This directory contains sound files that the app uses.
-In this case, it includes ping.wav.
+In this case, it includes `ping.wav`, the bell sound that plays three times when time is up.

 - `manifest.json`: This is the web app manifest file.
 It provides information about the application (such as name, author, icon, and description) in a JSON text file.
 The manifest is necessary for the PWA to be installable and run in full-screen.